B-AROL-O/RUCHE/README.md

 ### Knowing Super-Linter

 The RUCHE project has strict code rules, which are enforced with [Super-Linter](https://github.com/super-linter/super-linter).

-Super-Linter checks must pass before a Pull-Request can be reviewed and merged.
-That this might discourage some new contributors, but this is done to mitigate risks of conflicts and reduce the chances that buggy code will go straight to production.
+All Super-Linter checks must pass before a Pull-Request can be reviewed and merged.

+While this might might discourage some potential contributors, we chose to adopt Super-Linter to mitigate the risk of conflicts and reduce the chances that buggy code will go straight to production.

-If you run into troubles with Super-Linter when you push your feature branch or create a Pull Request, please refer to the Super-Linter documentation.
+If you run into troubles with Super-Linter when you push your feature branch or create a Pull Request, please refer to the [Super-Linter documentation](https://github.com/super-linter/super-linter).

 If you believe that some Super-Linter rules should be relaxed, consider adding a new a Super-Linter configuration rule or modifying an existing one:

-- The Super-Linter workflow is stored under [`.github/workflows/linter.yml`](.github/workflows/linter.yml)
-- The default configuration of all Super-Linter checkers can be inspected at <https://github.com/super-linter/super-linter/tree/main/TEMPLATES>
+- The Super-Linter GitHub workflow can be inspected at [`.github/workflows/linter.yml`](.github/workflows/linter.yml)
-- The files which override the default configuration for each Super-Linter checker are stored under [.github/linters/](.github/linters/)
+- The files which override the default configuration for each linter are stored under [`.github/linters/`](.github/linters/)
+- The default configuration of all linters can be inspected at <https://github.com/super-linter/super-linter/tree/main/TEMPLATES>

 ### Using Prettier